Synthetixio/SIPs/content/kips/kip-49.md

 Initial liquidity for KWENTA was established on Uniswap V3 (Optimism) through a one-month incentivized KWENTA/ETH Arrakis Finance liquidity pool.
 The pool was set to run between November 19 and December 18, 2022.
 A total of 783.43 KWENTA (0.25% of the initial supply) was allocated to incentivize the pool, being made available as liquid KWENTA.

 Following approval of KIP-46, liquidity mining for KWENTA is due to be trialled on Velodrome Finance.
-This proposal would allow for liquidity mining to continue on Arrakis throughout the velodrome trial.
-It proposes to use the same amount of liquid KWENTA as the first month's program (783.43), dividing this equally between Arrakis and Velodrome.
+This proposal would allow for liquidity mining to continue on Arrakis throughout the Velodrome trial, incentivized with a total of 195.8575 liquid KWENTA.

-*Note: this proposal does not negatively impact the plan outlined in KIP-46, in which a total amount of 391.71625 KWENTA was proposed to be directed towards Velodrome liquidity mining.*

 ## Motivation

-Dividing 783.43 KWENTA equally across Arrakis and Velodrome for a one month trial will:
+Dividing KWENTA incentives across Arrakis and Velodrome for a one month trial will:

 * Allow for a comparison between the two platforms to be made
 * Ensure that comparisons are like-for-like (i.e. that both trials occur in the same market conditions and at the same point in the KWENTA token's lifecycle post-launch)